So You Want To Write SEO Friendly Content

 Find A Topic And Stick With It

-When there’s an important topic that your audience needs to learn about, have a page dedicated to that topic, and write about it in a way that satisfies the end user.
+When there’s an important topic that your audience needs to learn about, create a page dedicated to that topic, and write about it in a way that satisfies the end user.
 Stay on topic, use concrete language when possible, and keep it simple.

 Besides, keyword overloading violates the “write for people” rule.
 If you are trying to sell widgets and the conversation goes like “widgets are great because I love widgets and everyone should have a widget because widgets are important” then I would most likely uncomfortably avoid eye contact next time I saw you in public.
 And just like a human, if Google hears you talk like that, they will avoid you too.

-More Content Is Not Always Better
+Writing More Content Is Not Always Better

 Sometimes we’re asked if a page should contain a specific number of characters, or if there’s an ideal word count.
-There is debate as to what the sweet spot is for word counts per page but we are talking about the basics here.
+There is debate as to what the sweet spot is for SEO word count per page but we are talking about the basics here.
 Put down what feels natural and try to hit a minimum of 250-300 words per page.
 Having 1,000 words is no better than 500 words if you just say the same thing twice.
-And, like people, Google recognizes boring repetition.
+And, like people, search engines recognize boring repetition.
 If you have a lot of valuable things to say about a topic, great!
 Shout it from the mountaintops and write awesome, rich content.
 Write what feels natural and inform the end user about the topic.
 But once you start struggling for new ideas it might be time to step away.

 Do you know who loves organization?
 The Internet.
 Also, people who are trying to read blocks of text.
 Do not just have one 1,500 word long block of text.
 Your readers will get bored just looking at that chunk of words, and your English teachers will be cringing.
 Instead, take the time to organize your thoughts.
 Have a conversation about each idea before moving on to the next section.